japila-books/spark-sql-internals/docs/spark-sql-Optimizer.md

 `Optimizer` (aka *Catalyst Optimizer*) is the base of <<extensions, logical query plan optimizers>> that defines the <<batches, rule batches of logical optimizations>> (i.e. logical optimizations that are the rules that transform the query plan of a structured query to produce the <<spark-sql-QueryExecution.adoc#optimizedPlan, optimized logical plan>>).

 [[extensions]]
-NOTE: <<spark-sql-SparkOptimizer.adoc#, SparkOptimizer>> is the one and only direct implementation of the `Optimizer` Contract in Spark SQL.
+NOTE: [SparkOptimizer](SparkOptimizer.md) is the one and only direct implementation of the `Optimizer` Contract in Spark SQL.

 `Optimizer` is a <<catalyst/RuleExecutor.md#, RuleExecutor>> of <<spark-sql-LogicalPlan.adoc#, LogicalPlan>> (i.e. `RuleExecutor[LogicalPlan]`).